gardenlinux/gardenlinux-nvidia-installer/README.md

 # nvidia-installer

-This component compiles NVIDIA kernel modules for Garden Linux in a Docker image at build time.
+This component compiles NVIDIA kernel modules for Garden Linux in a Container image at build time.
 Running the image in a cluster as part of a DaemonSet installs the GPU driver on the required nodes.

 ## Deploying NVIDIA GPU Operator with Helm